 The pros: It’s a Thanksgiving favorite.
 An NPR poll found 20 percent of people prefer apple pie over any other type this holiday, though many don’t know how apple pie became America’s favorite dessert.
 Looking forward to an indulgence for dessert could encourage you to make healthier decisions (like swapping out spuds for spinach) throughout the rest of the meal.

 The cons: With its buttery crust and sugary filling, one slice of apple pie has more calories than a plate of turkey breast with gravy, buttery corn on the cob, and a glass of red wine.
 But Thanksgiving dinner is only as good as the people you eat it with.
-Follow these Thanksgiving etiquette rules for hosts and guests for a successful meal, regardless of what is served.
+Make sure you memorize these must-know Thanksgiving etiquette rules for hosts and guests.